kusoroadeolu/discrete-structures/src/functions/OVERVIEW.md

 ### Surjections, Injections, Bijections
 #### Surjections
-A function is said to be surjective when the values in the domain maps to each element in the codomain (meaning that all the codomain is a subset of the range of the function)
+A function is said to be surjective when the values in the domain maps to each element in the codomain (meaning that every element in the codomain should be in the range)
 </br> Given a function `f(n) = n + 3` where `n -> N` is the domain we can define the codomain as `C = {5,6,7,8,9}` but the range will be `{f(n): N > 4}`
 </br> We can clearly see that the codomain is a subset of the range, hence this function given its domain, is surjective